-Early 90's was the lowest point.
+Early 90's was the lowest, lowest point.
 I was so close to packing it all in but then along came Zool - The Alien Ninja from The Nth Dimension.

-It was mostly a nightmare: tight deadlines, working all hours, waiting for a book that sometimes arrived in chapters or a few paragraphs at a time, re-writes, re-thinks, re-draws, along with an editor who thought he could write it better - which he couldn't.
+It was mostly a nightmare: tight deadlines, working all hours, waiting for a book that sometimes arrived in chapters or a few paragraphs at a time, re-writes, re-thinks, re-draws, frequent squabbles, and an editor who thought he could write it better - which he could not.

-But, looking at it now, with fresh, less jaded eyes, I'm really glad i did it.
+But, looking at it now, with less jaded eyes, I'm really glad i did it.
 It's a fun book, set me some new challenges and helped develop/fine tune a new, more 'cartoony' style, prepping me for Rock and Roll High School a few months later.

 Here's the choice cuts...